Abdo5547/Abdo5547/README.md

 Development of ResearchUnity, a platform that enables researchers to publish, share, and discover academic work.
 Key features include research profile management, document publishing, and a customized chat interface to facilitate real-time communication and collaboration among researchers.

-### 🧪 DevOps Lab
-An automated microservice deployment system using Docker, GitHub Actions, Terraform & AWS.
-Implements monitoring and alerting with Prometheus and Grafana.

 ---